Btodhunter/ci-demos/README.md

+# Anchore GitLab Demo

-### Demo of a container build pipeline, including Anchore security scanning
+### Example of a container build pipeline, which includes Anchore container security scanning

 Contains a very simple Nodejs application, which is published to a registry as a runnable docker container.